Overview

 Once certified, you will be able to evaluate the energy efficiency, health, and safety of a home.
 You will gain in-depth knowledge of how to use diagnostic equipment and modeling software to identify areas for energy savings, produce an audit report, and develop a prioritized scope of work for your customer.

-Bonus: When you have earned the Energy Auditor certification, BPI will also grant the Building Analyst Professional certification for an administrative fee.
+Bonus: When you have earned the Energy Auditor certification, BPI will also grant the Building Analyst Technician (BA-T) and Building Analyst Professional (BA-P) certifications for an administrative fee.

 Steps to becoming Energy Auditor Certified

-1. Prerequisites required: Candidates must meet certain education and experience prerequisites prior to taking the online and/or field certification exams.
+1. Prerequisites required: Candidates must meet certain education and industry related experience prerequisites prior to taking the online and/or field certification exams.
 Please read the Prerequisites document for Energy Auditor certification.

 2. Read the Certification Scheme Handbook and Field Guide for the Energy Auditor certification.